Last Night a D.J. Saved My Life: Reception

-Rolling Stone magazine declared the song "one of the greatest songs ever written about being a girl, listening to the radio, or any combination of the two," and, in 2005, editors of Blender magazine placed it at number 406 on its 500 Greatest Songs Since You Were Born list.
+Rolling Stone magazine declared the song "one of the greatest songs ever written about being a girl, listening to the radio, or any combination of the two," and, in 2005, editors of Blender magazine placed it at number 406 on its "500 Greatest Songs Since You Were Born" list.
 The song also provided the inspiration of the title of the book Last Night a DJ Saved My Life: The History of the Disc Jockey (2000).
-In 2022, Rolling Stone ranked it number five in their list of 200 Greatest Dance Songs of All Time.
+In 2022, Rolling Stone ranked it number five in their list of "200 Greatest Dance Songs of All Time".
+In 2024, Forbes ranked it number 26 in their list of "The 30 Greatest Disco Songs of All Time".

+In 2025, Billboard magazine ranked "Last Night a DJ Saved My Life" number 62 in their "The 100 Best Dance Songs of All Time", writing, "Indeep's signature post-disco hit spawned catchphrases still found in the DNA of dance music decades later because its magnetic groove struts it like it talks it, tapping into the lifeforce of everything that gets us past boredom and broken hearts and gets us up, gets us on, gets us down.
+And when it comes the DJ's time to preach, he's got a better pitch than the overwhelming majority of would-be messiahs: There's not a problem that I can't fix/ 'Coz I can do it in the mix."